atapas/add-copyright/README.md

 # add-copyright
-This is a **Script to Automate** adding the License or Copyright text to one or more source files **Recursively**.
-The License or the Copyright texts get added to the top of the source file.
-Ice on the Cake is, it doesn't duplicate the copyright/license text if it is added already!
+This is a **Script to Automate** adding the Copyright text to one or more source files **Recursively**.
+The Copyright texts get added to the top of the source file.
+Ice on the Cake is, it doesn't duplicate the copyright text if it is added already!

+Note: The same tool can be used to add any such text blocks like, License, File level Comments etc.

 Here is an example of JavaScript(.js) file.